namz-writes/first-git-training/README.md

 Ensure that you have these things in place.

-- A GitHub account
+- GitHub account
 - GitBash
 - Notepad ++
-- *Blessings of the electricity and internet providers*
+- *Blessings of the electricity and internet service providers*